-These facts I came across whilst preparing to give a talk on behalf of my local Mind to a group of GPs, Practice Nurses and Managers as part of a GP joint education session.
+These facts I came across whilst preparing to give a talk to a group of GPs, Practice Nurses and Managers as part of a Clinical Commissioning Group GP joint education session.
 On this occasion the topic was “Creating a Mental Health Friendly Practice”.
 The talk was aimed at helping promoting good practice to benefit both staff and patients.
 I’ve worked in mental health for around 30 years, and thought little could surprise me anymore, but I was wrong.
 When I discovered these facts I was deeply shocked.

 There is much we could despair about here.
 One of the most obvious questions is how can we even remotely expect our GPs to help those with mental health issues when so many of them are struggling themselves?
 Just take a look at a few social worker serious case reviews to see the impact stress can have on the capacity to make good decisions and judgements.